 - Had exposure to cancer-causing agents such as asbestos, radon, or second-hand smoke

 Our Rapid Assessment Service offers patients who have concerning imaging results from any provider the ability to see a specialist within two business days and often on the same day.
 Patients can expect to have the dedicated attention of a team of experts who can provide a consultation and follow-up appointments with the appropriate specialists.
 Schedule an appointment now by calling (718) 765-2500.

 Treating lung cancer at Maimonides

-Maimonides provides lung cancer patients the confidence of knowing we offer the most advanced diagnostic and treatment options — including many effective alternatives to major surgery, chemotherapy, and traditional radiation therapy.
+Maimonides, one of the top-rated lung cancer treatment centers, provides lung cancer patients the confidence of knowing that we offer the most advanced diagnostic and treatment options — including many effective alternatives to major surgery, chemotherapy, and traditional radiation therapy.